Chia Seed Oil 2000mg.

 What’s more, there are no known allergies to chia seeds, and seeds can easily be stored for long periods of time without becoming rancid, making them favorable over even the amazing flax seed.
 These seeds have no discernible odor and almost no taste, which means They may be able to be added to your dog’s meals without altering the carefully balanced flavors that he’s come to love so much.
 Chia seeds are an nprocessed, whole-grain food that can be absorbed by the body as seeds (unlike flaxseeds).
 One ounce (about 2 tablespoons) contains 139 calories, 4 grams of protein, 9 grams fat, 12 grams carbohydrates and 11 grams of fiber, plus vitamins and minerals.
 Whilst they appear small and unassuming, these seeds contain large quantities of protein, five times the calcium of milk, boron (a trace mineral that aids in the absorption of calcium into the bones), and essential Omega oils 3 and 6.
 They may be able to also help regulate blood sugar levels and aid in maintaining a healthy weight.

 The variety of ways chia seeds can be used is also quite impressive, not to mention convenient.
 Seeds can be ground, eaten raw, or added to water, which will cause the seeds to produce a thick mucilage, known as chia seed gel.
 This gel helps clean out intestines and slows digestion, allowing your dog’s body to absorb more of the incredible nutrients that chia seeds provide.
 Chia is no fleeting trend or fly-by-night “super-food” – the amazing effects of chia seeds are real, and your dog can benefit by eating them everyday.
-You’ll find this and other essential “boosters” in all of our recipes.
+You’ll be able to find this and other essential “boosters” in all of our recipes.
 All of our signature recipe organic dog treats contain this beneficial ingredient.
 Select your favorite flavor and begin the journey to healthier snacking today!
 This is no fleeting trend or media-touted “super-food” – the fantastic effects of chia seeds are real, and your dog can benefit by eating them everyday.

 Chia Oil (Salvia hispanica) (seed) 1,000 mg